LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-pdfs-from-microsoft-powerpoint.md

 ### Hyperlinks

 * The destination of links should be communicated accurately and clearly
-* Use URL shortening services such as Bitly (external website) or TinyURL (external website) if the document is to be printed, if not, make sure the link text is meaningful (link shorteners can be viewed as a security risk as the destination cannot be seen unless the link has been clicked!)
+* Use URL shortening services such as [Bitly](https://bitly.com/pages/landing/bringing-us-all-a-bit-closer) (external website) or [TinyURL](https://tinyurl.com/app) (external website) if the document is to be printed, if not, make sure the link text is meaningful (link shorteners can be viewed as a security risk as the destination cannot be seen unless the link has been clicked!)
 * Screen readers will generally provide a list of links so make sure the link text is meaningful
-* Do not use “click here” or “More information” for all the link text because it will not be possible to distinguish the links from each other
+* Do not use “click here” or “more information” for all the link text because it will not be possible to distinguish the links from each other

 ### Alternative text for images (alt text)